staillanibm/sttObservability/README.md

 -   a Prometheus instance, which is preconfigured to scrape the MSR, API gateway and UM metrics.
 I have deliberately chosen not to configure persistence for this Prometheus.
 -   a Grafana instance, which is preconfigured with a connection to the Prometheus instance and with three dashboards: MSR, API GW and UM.
 -   a Jaeger instance, which receives the Open Telemetry spans emitted by the MSR.
 At target I also plan to have API Gateway spans to have a real end-to-end view there.
+-   an Ansible container that runs a playbook: it waits for the API gateway to be ready and then imports the ObservabilityAPI.zip proxy archive, which embeds an application that is authorized to call the API.
+The API key value is displayed in the ansible-apigw-init container logs.

 | Component               | URL                          |